woz5999/SlackCommandAPI/README.md

 ###Setup and authentication
 Auth tokens are handled via environment variable.
-The `authTokens` variable should contain a stringified hash of accepted app tokens along with the corresponding user auth token for accessing the Slack API.
-The app token is used by the server to authenticate incoming requests.
-The auth token is used by the server to authenticate with the Slack Web API on behalf of the user.
+The `authTokens` variable should contain a stringified hash of accepted app tokens (keys) and corresponding user auth tokens (as values).
+The app token is used by the server to authenticate incoming requests and the auth token is used by the server to access the Slack Web API on behalf of the user.

 Example:
 `{"T4ZdouaGsqCxIEUC6ddj50Lv":